gscontras/probLang/chapters/01-introduction.md

 Fantastic!
 We now have a way of integrating a listener's prior beliefs about the world with the truth functional meaning of an utterance.

-##### Pragmatic speakers
+### Pragmatic speakers

 Speech acts are actions; thus, the speaker is modeled as a rational (Bayesian) actor.
 He chooses an action (e.g., an utterance) according to its utility.
 The speaker simulates taking an action, evaluates its utility, and chooses actions based on their utility.
 Rationality of choice is often defined as choice of an action that maximizes the agent's (expected) utility.
 Here we consider a generalization in which speakers use a *softmax* function to approximate the (classical) rational choice to a variable degree.
 (For more on *action as inverse planning* see  [agentmodels.org](http://agentmodels.org/chapters/3-agents-as-programs.html).)

+#### Bayesian decision-making

-In the code box below you'll see a generic softmax agent model.
+In the code box below you'll see a generic *approximately rational* agent model.
 Note that in this model, `agent` uses `factor` (other related functions are `condition` and `observe`, as documented [here](http://webppl.readthedocs.io/en/dev/inference/conditioning.html); for general information on conditioning see [probmods.org](http://probmods.org/chapters/03-conditioning.html)).
 In rough terms, what happens is this.
 Each `factor` statement interacts with a call to `Infer` by incrementing a so-called log-score, the logarithm of the probability of the argument to be evaluated.
 For example, when `Infer` considers the probabilities of the three actions in the example below (by enumeration, its default method), it first calculates a log-score for each action (e.g., by evaluating `factor` statement and the fact that each action is a draw from a uniform distribution), and then computes normalized probabilities from these.
 In effect, the function `agent` therefore computes the distribution:

 $$P(a_i) = \frac{\exp(\alpha \cdot \text{Util}(a_i)}{\sum_{j} \exp(\alpha \cdot \text{Util}(a_j))}$$